jj123llol/plasma-admin-web/Documentation.md

 To Start Off, Plasma Admin Is A Universal Admin Script, With Plugins And Custom Commands For Certain Games.

+Plasma Admin Fully Encourages The Use And Sharing Of Plugins.

 # Plugins